Catherine Lizotte and Ian Holmquist champions of inaugural RBC Training Ground National Final

 When Innes saw Mitchell test at the Toronto qualifier in 2017, he saw the potential that she would have in cycling: “The six second bike sprint – she set not the national record, but the second best six second bike sprint, that I’ve ever seen, the first time on a bike.
 Her vertical jump score was fantastic and her six second bike score was like ‘holy cow’, and she’d never ridden a bike before.
 So she’s that good.”

-Registration for the 2020 RBC Training Ground program will begin in November.
+Registration information for the 2020 RBC Training Ground program can be found at www.rbctrainingground.ca.

 Trending: